 4. Cinema APK

-The great thing about Stremio is that it works with virtually all OSes you can think of, including PCs and iOS devices, apart from the usual Android smartphones that a large section of this sort of apps usually cater to.
-What’s more, the app is available not as an apk file you must jam into your phone, but on the official app stores of both Apple and Android.
-You can sync content from your Netflix and Amazon Prime accounts to your app, but if you’re looking for free content or want to get a movie or TV show episode you can’t find on your paid accounts, Stremio can help you search the web or specific websites, and with facebook it becomes incredibly easy to login on a new device and continue watching from where you left off.
+The great thing about Stremio is that it works with virtually all OSes you can think of, including PCs and iOS devices, apart from the usual Android smartphones that a large section of this sort of app usually caters to.
+What’s more, the app is available not as an APK file you must jam into your phone, but on the official app stores of both Apple and Android.
+You can sync content from your Netflix and Amazon Prime accounts to your app, but if you’re looking for free content or want to get a movie or TV show episode you can’t find on your paid accounts, Stremio can help you search the web or specific websites, and with Facebook, it becomes incredibly easy to log in on a new device and continue watching from where you left off.
 If there were one app we’d have to recommend, it’d be Stremio.
 The lack of Real Debrid support doesn’t bother you in the least.